Public Transport in Lisbon

 Zapping (Prepaid Credit)

-• Valid on metro, buses, trams, funiculars, some ferries, and suburban trains
+• ✅ Valid on metro, buses, trams, funiculars, ferries, and suburban trains.

 💡 Which Pass Should You Choose?